-The 66 glass pyramid lights on top of the Hayward Gallery will be replaced with replicas.
-The pyramids were originally added on the advice of the sculptor Sir Henry Moore, to admit daylight, whilst not shining sun directly onto artwork.
-Most of the funding bar the last £3 million has been realised.
-You can still buy a named seat in the concert halls for as little as £150 (payable over several years).
-Visit the Let The Light In website.
+The 66 glass pyramid lights on top of the Hayward Gallery have been replaced with replicas.
+The pyramids were originally added on the advice of the sculptor, the late Sir Henry Moore, to admit daylight, whilst not shining sun directly onto the artwork.
+You can still buy a named seat in the concert halls for as little as £150.

 There is currently a re-assessment of Brutalist architecture going on all over the country, most recently with a number of pop-up openings of concrete Brutalist buildings of the 1950s/60s, coordinated by the National Trust, such as the University of East Anglia, and Park Hill Estate in Sheffield.
-Last year there were tours of Balfron Tower in Poplar, and Trellick Tower in West London, both by Erno Goldfinger.
+Tours of the Balfron Tower in Poplar, and Trellick Tower in West London, both by Erno Goldfinger, have been set up.

-There will be a number of books and TV documentaries coming out in the next few months, re-examining the influence of this architecture on town planning and the landscape.
-As one architect said, who was involved in the 60s in town planning, “each architectural style is a reaction to the preceding style”, and it wasn’t that long ago that planners were being urged to demolish ‘Victorian monstrosities’.
+A number of books and television documentaries have re-examined the influence of this architecture on town planning and the landscape.
+One architect, who was involved in the 60s in town planning, has said “each architectural style is a reaction to the preceding style”, and it wasn’t that long ago that planners were being urged to demolish ‘Victorian monstrosities’.

 ‘Brutal’ comes from the French ‘beton brut,’ meaning made in concrete or ‘raw concrete.’
 Only later did it take on connotations of a ‘brutalising’ effect, and Erno Goldfinger himself disliked the term.
 ‘Concrete’ comes from the Latin ‘concretus’ meaning ‘clotted.’
 The Romans used a form of it when constructing the Pantheon, for instance.